zfcampus/zf-apigility-doctrine/README.md

 Apigility Configuration
 -----------------------

-Doctrine Entities should be ArraySerlizeable.
-You should not include embedded resources. identifier_name must be 'id'.
+Doctrine Entities should be ArraySerializable.
+You should not include embedded resources.
+Resource identifier_name must be 'id'.

 ```php
   'zf-hal' =>